in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ```

 Important things to note:
- - @Autowired private UserService userService: Autowire the user service.
+ - `@Autowired` private UserService userService: The user service is autowired.
- - Rest of the stuff is straight forward.
+ - The rest of the stuff is straight-forward.

 ## Spring Data JPA